hubenschmidt/langgraph-react/README.md

 - create New Project "langgraph-react"
 - Configure tracing -> Create new API key
 - Copy Secret Key and Public Key to /modules/app/.env PUBLIC_KEY and SECRET_KEY.. and maintain LANGFUSE_HOST="http://langfuse:3000"
-- recreate the `app` container.. open a new WSL2 window, navigate to `langgraph-react` directory and run
+- In order to capture these keys in the `app` container, recreate the `app` container.. open a new WSL2 window, navigate to `langgraph-react` directory and run

 ```bash
 docker compose up -d --no-deps --force-recreate app